redacuve/MXN-USD-Currency-Scraper/README.md

   |__LICENSE
   |__README.md
   ```
-  5. Inside this project yo need to type
+  6. Inside this project you need to type:
   ```
   ruby bin/main.rb
   ```
-  6. Then the program it's going to start and open one browser (chrome by default, but it isnt installed the default browser in your system)
+  7. Then the program it's going to start and open one browser (chrome by default, but it isnt installed the default browser in your system).

-  7. The program is going to show you the price of the USD in MXN and save it on the .csv (by default dolar.csv on the directory)
+  8. The program is going to show you the price of the USD in MXN and save it on the .csv (by default dolar.csv on the directory).

-  8.- You can change some of the behavior of the program modifying the config.rb file.
+  9.- You can change some of the behavior of the program modifying the config.rb file.

 <!-- MODIFYING -->
 ## Configuration